dirkschumacher/polyglotr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Use C, Rust and Assemblyscript in an R pacakge
+# Use C, Rust, Go and Assemblyscript in an R package through WebAssembly

 <!-- badges: start -->